UCD-pbio-rclub/RethinkingV2_Kazunari.Nozue/Chap11_Kazu.md

 * 10E3.
 Suppose that a coefficient in a logistic regression has value 1.7.
 What does this imply about the proportional change in odds of the outcome?

 * 10M1.
-Asexplainedinthechapter,binomialdatacanbeorganizedinaggregatedanddisaggregated forms, without any impact on inference.
+As explained in the chapter,binomial data can be organized in aggregated and disaggregated forms, without any impact on inference.
 But the likelihood of the data does change when the data are converted between the two formats.
 Can you explain why?